weruharim/r4da-journey/README.md

 I selected only the destination column by using the `select()` function with the `dest` variable.

-To extract a range of variables, I utilized the `select()` function with the range specified using the : operator.
+To extract a range of variables, I utilized the `select()` function with the range specified using the `: operator`.

-Excluding specific variables from the selection was achieved by using the -(variable_name) notation within the `select()` function.
+Excluding specific variables from the selection was achieved by using the `-(variable_name)` notation within the `select()` function.

 By employing helper functions like `contains()`, `starts_with()`, and `ends_with()`, I could select variables based on specific patterns in their names.